inquisitour/paper2dash/README.md

 ## 🚀 Features

-- 📊 Interactive visualizations of complexity results
+- 📊 Interactive visualizations of complexity results with adaptive color schemes
 - 🔍 Comprehensive search functionality across all content
-- 🌓 Dark mode toggle for improved readability
+- 🌓 Dark mode toggle for improved readability, with automatic chart adjustments
 - 📱 Responsive design for desktop and mobile devices
 - 📚 In-depth exploration of 11 key topics in equilibrium logic and ASP
 - 🔗 Extensive bibliography with over 150 searchable references
+- ♿ Improved accessibility with ARIA attributes for better screen reader support

 ## 🛠️ Installation